|Data sources||House price statistics for small areas (HPSSAs) |

 For information regarding conditions of access to data, please refer to the links:

-In addition to this Quality and Methodology Information report, basic quality information relevant to each release is available in the quality and methodology section of the relevant statistical bulletin.
+In addition to this Quality and Methodology information report, basic quality information relevant to each release is available in the Measuring the data section of the relevant statistical bulletin.

 Timeliness and punctuality

 The Annual Survey of Hours and Earnings (ASHE) is completed in April each year and provisional results for ASHE are published six months later in October of the same year.
 New information can still be received subsequently to April, and these new data are inputted into the revised data, with the following annual publication.

 The House price statistics for small areas (HPSSAs) publication can be produced and published within six months of the latest complete Price Paid data being published by the Land Registry, which itself is made available on a monthly basis.
 The Price Paid data is a complete record of registered residential property transactions, although additional registrations can occur after the first publication of the monthly Price Paid dataset.
 More information about this is available in the Accuracy and reliability section.

 We use data for the year ending September of each year for the affordability ratios in this release because this is the mid-point of the year for ASHE data.
 This means that the HPSSA data are not available until six months later than September.
 We will publish the affordability ratios on the same date as the release of the HPSSAs referring to year ending in September of the latest year.

 For more details on related releases, the GOV.UK release calendar provides 12 months’ advance notice of release dates.
 In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.